bar-and-c/bar-and-c.github.io/about.md

 layout: page
 title: About
 permalink: /about/

+# Custom Front Matter to define which pages I want linked in the header
+in_header: true
 ---

 I am Håkan Eriksson.
 I do programming for a living, and sometimes at home.